 Concussion management uses a cognitive and systematic approach to determine the presence, extent, and appropriate treatment plan for a concussion.
 Undiagnosed head injuries can lead to permanent brain damage.
 Consequently, South Dakota Gov. Dennis Daugaard has signed a bill mandating information, education, and treatment for high school student athletes about concussions.

-Several Regional Medical Clinic providers are certified in the ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing) system.
+Several Regional Health Medical Clinic providers are certified in the ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing) system.
 This program has been adopted worldwide by hundreds of high school, collegiate, and professional athletes, and is designed to improve early recognition of concussions while providing an individualized, data-driven approach to their management.

-While the system has been widely incorporated among athletes, Regional Medical Clinic providers also use ImPACT for a wide variety of baseline and post-injury testing outside of sports.
+While the system has been widely incorporated among athletes, Regional Health Medical Clinic providers also use ImPACT for a wide variety of baseline and post-injury testing outside of sports.